json-schema-org/website/pages/learn/interfaces.md

+---
-# Common Interfaces Across JSON Schema Implementations
+title: Common Interfaces Across JSON Schema Implementations
+section: docs
+---

 JSON Schema is extremely widely used and nearly equally widely implemented.
 There are implementations of JSON Schema validation for [over 20 languages](https://json-schema.org/implementations.html) or environments.